jeremyBanks/you-can/README.md

-The macro looks for references created in the code by use of the `&` or `&mut` operators or the `ref` and `ref mut` bindings, and wraps them with our [`::unbounded::reference()`] function to [unbind their lifetimes][UBL], causing the borrow checker to effectively ignore them.
+The macro looks for references created in the code by use of the `&` or `&mut` operators or the `ref` and `ref mut` bindings, and wraps them with our [`borrow_unchecked()`] function to [unbind their lifetimes][UBL], causing the borrow checker to effectively ignore them.
 If running on nightly, it adds new warning diagnostic messages for every reference it modifies.

 #### Expanded